 Visiting the Medieval Town

-Park at one of the two lower gravel lots; we parked in the south lot, where you can get a great view of the Aqueduct that spans a few kilometers and stops before the town’s main gate.
-From there, walk along the Aqueduct, then cross the street to the welcome center with bathrooms and shops.
+Park at one of the two lower gravel lots; we parked in the south lot, where you can get a great view of the Aqueduct that spans a couple of miles and stops before the town’s main gate.
+From there, walk along the aqueduct, then cross the street to the welcome center with bathrooms and shops.
 Check with the helpful staff for suggestions on how to layout your visit.

-We suggest starting by going to the Museum Paroquial de Óbidos before entering the town.
+We suggest starting at the Museum Paroquial de Óbidos before entering the town.
 It will give some good perspective about what you will see and learn some of its stories.
 The history of this fantastic town spans over 1000 years.

 Once past the gate, stick to the left as the road splits to an upper and a lower route.
 This street is Rua Direita, which is the town’s main drag.
 This street will take you straight to the city’s north end, where the castle is located.